alexellis/crud-postgresql-nodejs-openfaas/README.md

 ALTER TABLE device_status ADD CONSTRAINT device_status_key PRIMARY KEY(status_id);
 ```

-Create both tables using a `pqsql` prompt, you took a note of this in the earlier step when you installed Postgresql with `k3sup`.
+Create both tables using a `pqsql` prompt, you took a note of this in the earlier step when you installed Postgresql with `arkade`.
 The command given will run the `pgsql` CLI in a Kubernetes container.

 Simply paste the text into the prompt.